gauss5930/AlpaGasus2-QLoRA/README.md

 ```

 ## Requirements
-If you want to run finetune.py, you need to install some libraries specified in 'requirements.txt'.
+If you want to run finetune.py, install some libraries specified in 'requirements.txt'.

 ```
 pip install -r requirements.txt